-- Review all studies currently open in the disease area, discuss issues and troubleshoot problems arising. - Review protocol concepts submitted by members, decide on their merit, and advise how they should be developed further. - Review collaborative group and industry protocols and prioritise these for adoption.
+- Review all studies currently open in the disease area, discuss issues and troubleshoot problems arising. - Review protocol concepts submitted by members, decide on their merit, and advise how they should be developed further. - Review collaborative group and industry protocols and prioritise these for Group adoption.

-In 2015 there were 11 active DSSGs.
+In 2015 there were eleven active DSSGs which have been prioritised on the basis of need.
 These are: